 "I want it to be seen as one of the great movies of all time, and one of the most hated movies of all time." – Terry Gilliam

-Terry Gilliam seemed like the perfect choice to direct an adaptation of Fear and Loathing.
-The theme of insanity had always figured into his films but has since taken a more prominent role with his previous couple of projects.
-Fear and Loathing completes an informal trilogy based on madness that includes The Fisher King (1991) and Twelve Monkeys (1995).
+Gilliam was the perfect choice to direct an adaptation of Fear and Loathing.
+The theme of insanity and altered states of reality had always figured into his films but had since taken a more prominent role with his previous couple of projects.
+Fear and Loathing completes an informal trilogy based on madness that included The Fisher King (1991) and Twelve Monkeys (1995).

 When Gilliam had first read Fear and Loathing back in 1971, he "immediately identified with what Hunter was saying.
 I'd left the States to move here for the very same reasons that Fear and Loathing was written—that feeling the ideals of the '60s had died and that it was all fucked.
 I was so angry I was going to start throwing bombs.
 So when I read the book it was like, 'Jesus!
 He's got it!
 That's exactly how the fuck I feel!'"
 Gilliam enjoyed the book but didn't think about it for years afterwards.

 Ralph Steadman, who illustrated the book, was a good friend of Gilliam and began to bug him over the years to do a film version of Fear and Loathing.
 In 1989, Gilliam remembers a "script turned up which briefly got me excited about the book again, but I was busy with another project and I ultimately decided that the script didn't capture the story properly."